z88dk/z88dk/libsrc/_DEVELOPMENT/target/m/readme.txt

-Generates the floating point library "m"
+Generates the floating point library "m" using math48.

--lm

-Connects the compilers to the math48 float package.
+On the compile line "-lm" will connect the compilers to math48.